-Spending time with God is worth our time.
+We all struggle with feeling insignificant.
+For this reason, spending time with God is worth our time.
 Many days are full of hustle and bustle…and I want you to know that is okay.
 God knows your heart and your desire to be close to Him.
-And on those days you are struggling to be near to Him, remind yourself that you are already approved by Him.
+And on those days you are struggling to be near to Him and the feeling of insignificance is heard, remind yourself that you are already approved by Him.
 There is nothing you have to do to receive His blessing because Jesus secured your salvation on the cross.
 You can rest in His finished work.

 He knows your every thought.